richardschweitzer/LM03_lightmeter/LM03_lightmeter_data_analysis.md

 Richard Schweitzer
 2023-02-13

+Do we want to output every figure as a svg instead of png?
+If so, determine here:

 First, load some necessary packages and the LM03 data, which was pre-compiled from around 1400 individual trials.